DenysStepanenko/goit-js-hw-02/README.md

-# goit-js-hw-01
+# goit-js-hw-02

-This is my first js HW!
+This is my second js HW!